Skip to content

 All recognition happens on your device.
 The server never sees the comparison — it stores only encrypted fingerprints it cannot read.

-You can always override automatic decisions:
+You can always override an automatic decision while reviewing a face:

 No face detector is perfect.
-If the automatic detection misses a face, tap Missed someone? at the end of the review flow to draw a manual bounding box.
-This is particularly important for faces that are partially hidden, at extreme angles, or very small in the frame.
+If detection misses a face, tap Add a face to draw a box around it yourself — particularly useful for faces that are partly hidden, at extreme angles, or very small in the frame.
+If a photo has no detected faces at all, BrightBlur asks you to confirm before continuing.